Jordan094/Black-Cats-Bulletin/README.md

 3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

+# Credits

+## Code

+* Code Institute's Level 5 in Web Application Development course for providing me lessons and source code which has helped to create my website.

+* BOOTSTRAP 5 which has enabled me to create my website in a responsive manner.
+My responsive Nav Bar.
+My sections which include my Hero Image and Footer are some examples of where Bootstrap is present on my website.

+* Fontawesome for providing me with icons which I have used ony my footer.

+* FCTables which allowed me to add live widgets on my Home Page and League Table section.

+## Content and Imagery

+* [safc.com](SAFC.com) for providing me with a number of different resources which includes:
+  * Images of players, all of which are used on the news page.
+  * Various pieces of news information.
+  * Links to their official Youtube Channel which I have provided as external links on the Fixtures and Results page.

+* [sjhoward.co.uk](https://sjhoward.co.uk) for the hero image.

+* [11v11](https://www.11v11.com/) for providing informtion and statistics which I have provided as external links on the Fixtures and Results page.